picarro/sam-foup-public/README.md

 #### Launch modules directly from wheel

 Alternatively, you can load modules from the wheel without installing it.
-To do so, launch your OS native Python interpreter but with the environment variable `PYTHONPATH` pointing to the `.whl` file:
+To do so, launch your OS native Python interpreter but with the environment variable `PYTHONPATH` pointing to the `.whl` file (again, replacing its path as appropriate):

    ```bash
    PYTHONPATH=$HOME/Downloads/picarro_sam-VERSION-py3-none-any.whl \